 Manual: The manual is stored inside the kickstand.
 It tucks in tidily to this perfect spot for keeping the manual handy.

-Manufacturer information: The sticker on the right side of the seat shows the date of manufacture, model number information, and contact information for the manufacturer.
+Manufacturer Information: The sticker on the right side of the seat shows the date of manufacture, model number information, and contact information for the manufacturer.

 At under $100, the Easy Elite multimode seat is a budget-friendly option for families with toddlers who have outgrown their rear facing only car seats.
-It may be more difficult to fit the seat in some vehicles at the reclined level required for children who weigh less than 22 lbs.
+It may be more difficult to fit the seat in some vehicles at the reclined level required for children who weigh less than 22 pounds.

 While we’re thrilled to see a harnessed seat with a 2 year minimum for forward facing use, the fact that it does not fit babies at the smaller end of the stated limits is disappointing.
 The belt fit of the Easy Elite in booster mode is much improved over its predecessor, the Alpha Omega Elite/3-in-1 multimode seat, but it seems that that most kids will outgrow the Easy Elite well before the stated height and weight limits.